Religion in Indonesia: Hinduism

 Hindu culture and religion arrived in the archipelago around the 2nd century CE, which later formed the basis of several Hindu-Buddhist kingdoms such as Kutai, Mataram, and Majapahit.
 Around 130, a Sundanese kingdom named Salakanagara emerged in western Java.
 It was the first historically recorded Indianised kingdom in the archipelago, created by an Indian trader following marriage to a local Sundanese princess.
 The largest Hindu temple in Indonesia, Prambanan, was built during the Majapahit kingdom by the Sanjaya dynasty.
 The kingdom existed until the 16th century when Islamic empires began to develop, this period known as the Hindu-Indonesian period.

 Hinduism in Indonesia takes on a distinct tone from other parts of the world.
 Hinduism, referred to as Agama Hindu Dharma in Indonesia, formally applied the caste system.
 It also incorporated native Austronesian elements that revered hyangs, deities and spirits of nature and deceased ancestors.
 The Hindu religious epics, the Mahabharata and the Ramayana, are expressed in Indonesian wayang puppetry and dance.
 All practitioners of Agama Hindu Dharma share many common beliefs, mostly the Five Points of Philosophy, the Panca Srada.
 These include the belief in one Almighty God (Brahman), belief in the souls and myriad of local and ancestral spirits and karma or the belief in the law of reciprocal actions, rather than belief in cycles of rebirth and reincarnation.
 In addition, the religion focuses more on art and ritual rather than scriptures, laws and beliefs.
 In many areas on Java, Hinduism and Islam have heavily influenced each other, in part resulting in Abangan and Kejawèn (Kebatinan) traditions.

-According to the 2010 census, Hindus numbered 4 million (1.7% of Indonesians).
+According to the 2018 data, Hindus numbered 4.69 million (1.69% of Indonesians).
 The Parisada Hindu Dharma Indonesia has disputed this figure, who estimated as many as 18 million Hindus in the country.
 The majority of Hindus live in Bali.
 Sumatra, Java, Lombok, Kalimantan and Sulawesi also have significant Hindu populations; most are Balinese who migrated to these areas through government-sponsored transmigration program or urbanised Balinese attracted to cities in Java, especially the Greater Jakarta area.
 The Tamil Indonesians in Medan represents another important concentration of Hindus.

-There are indigenous religions that are incorporated into the Hinduism (not all followers agree): Hindu Kaharingan of Dayak people; Javanese Hinduism of Tenggerese tribe; Hindu Tolotang of Bugis; and Aluk Todolo of Toraja.
+There are indigenous religions that are incorporated into the Hinduism (not all followers agree): Hindu Kaharingan of Dayak people; Javanese Hinduism of Tenggerese tribe; Hindu Tolotang of Bugis; and Aluk Todolo (Hindu Alukta) of Toraja.

 There are also some international Hindu reform movements, including the International Society for Krishna Consciousness, Sathya Sai Organization, Chinmaya Mission, Brahma Kumaris, Ananda Marga, Sahaja Yoga, and Haidakhandi Samaj.